Person of Interest (TV series): Plot

 John Reese, a former Special Forces soldier and CIA operative, is burnt out and presumed dead, living as a vagrant in New York City.
-He is approached by Harold Finch, a reclusive billionaire software genius who built a computer system for the U.S. government after the September 11 attacks, called the Machine, which monitors all electronic communications and surveillance video feeds in order to predict future terrorist activities.
+He is approached by Harold Finch, a reclusive billionaire software genius who built a computer system for the US government after the September 11 attacks, called the "Machine", which monitors all electronic communications and surveillance video feeds in order to predict future terrorist activities.
 Finch and Reese attempt to understand the threat to, or by, people the Machine identifies as being "of interest" by providing only their social security numbers, and try to stop the crime from occurring.
 They are helped by New York Police Department Detective Lionel Fusco, a formerly corrupt officer whom Reese coerces into helping them, and Detective Joss Carter, an ex–US Army lieutenant and former senior military interrogator in the 4th Infantry Division who initially investigates Reese for his vigilante activities.

 During the second season, Decima Technologies, a powerful and secretive private intelligence firm run by ex–British Army officer turned MI6 spy John Greer, is revealed to be attempting to gain access to the Machine.
 Detective Carter vows vengeance against HR, a criminal organization of corrupt law enforcement officers and public officials in the city, after they have her boyfriend, Detective Cal Beecher, murdered.
 Reese and Finch encounter Sameen Shaw, an ex–United States Marine and a US Army ISA assassin, on the run after being betrayed by her employers.
 The Machine is revealed to have developed sentience and covertly arranged for itself to be moved to an undisclosed location to protect itself from interference.